choubari/Muslim-App/README.md

 - [ ] Provide Google testing Ads codes on a different file to avoid missing string errors for new contributors.

-## :tada: Download Beta Version:
+## :tada: Download *Beta Version*:

 We hit 100+ Downloads on PlayStore :

-*The last stable release will be deployed soon*
+*Still in Beta version, please if you find any issue or you want to suggest a feature, feel free to open an issue.*

 <p align="center">